ls1intum/prompt2/docs/contributor/new_microfrontend.md

 ---

-## 2. Create a New Component Outside This Repo
+## 2. Create a New Microfrontend Outside This Repo

 > **Not yet supported.**